January 14, 2020

-The purpose of reaching a comfortable air condition for industrial use is to create an optimal indoor air environment for quality control and production efficiency, including capacity and storage.
+The purpose of reaching a comfortable air condition for industrial use is to create an optimal indoor air environment.
+This is vital for quality control and production efficiency, including capacity and storage.
 Adjusting the right conditions with the 4 elements mentioned above is key for quality management.

-However every industry has different conditions to reach in order to ensure a good quality product and a good working environment.
-We’ve covered example of some industries in a previous article: What is the needed humidity level per industry?
+However, every industry has different conditions to reach in order to ensure a good quality product and a good working environment.
+We’ve covered some examples from various industries in a previous article: What is the needed humidity level per industry?

-When adjusting the temperature, the humidity level, the airflow distribution and the air cleanliness to create a comfortable air environment, you need to remember that the temperature has a direct influence on the humidity level.
+When adjusting all factors to create a comfortable air environment, you need to remember that the temperature has a direct influence on the humidity level.
 You also need to take into consideration the building and the existing HVAC system.